darkoverlordofdata/dish/readme.md

 ### dish transpiler for asmjs

-JsAsm has 'int-ish' variable typing.
+Asm.js has 'int-ish' variable typing.
 Why not 'd-ish' language support?

 Dish transpiles such code to jsasm.